 To change the amount of a Change Fund:

 Submit the Increase Fund Amount or Decrease Fund Amount form.
-Submitting the form automatically generates an email to the unit head/supervisor or delegate who must reply indicating whether or not they approve the increase or decrease of the Change Fund.
+Submitting the form automatically generates an email to the unit head, supervisor, or delegate who must reply indicating whether they approve the increase or decrease of the Change Fund.

-If the fund is being increased, USFSCO Cashier Office reviews the online request and notifies you when approved and when the funds can be picked up.
+If the fund is being increased, University Bursar reviews the online request and notifies the custodian when the request is approved and the funds can be picked up.

-If the fund is being decreased, return the excess funds to your campus USFSCO Cashier Office.
-Retain the receipt for your records.
+If the fund is being decreased, return excess funds to your University Bursar Cashier Office and retain the receipt for your unit’s records.

 Forms Used in this Procedure